zX3no/Omnia/README.md

 The code is finished however the writing mostly covers tooling and installation rather than the language itself.

-The scope of this project got a little out.
+The scope of this project got a little out of hand.
 It was only meant as a brief overview rather than a comparative analysis of every programming language.

 ## Goals